Biden Defiant, But Critics Are Circling - UrduPoint

 Biden Defiant, But Critics Are Circling

-Washington, (APP - UrduPoint / Pakistan Point News - 6th Jul, 2024) Joe Biden's presidential reelection bid hung in the balance Saturday, after efforts to put a disastrous debate showing behind him failed to silence voices urging that he quit the White House race.
+Washington, (APP - UrduPoint / Pakistan Point News - 7th Jul, 2024) Joe Biden's presidential reelection bid hung in the balance Saturday, after his latest efforts to put a disastrous debate showing behind him failed to silence voices urging him to quit the White House race.

+Murmurs of dissent within his own Democratic Party have -- in the case of five individual House representatives -- morphed into direct calls for him to drop out.
+And a number of key donors have threatened to cut off funding if Biden insists on staying the course.

+The House minority leader, Hakeem Jeffries, has scheduled a virtual meeting of senior Democrat representatives for Sunday to discuss the best way forward, and Democrat Senator Mark Warner is reportedly working to convene a similar forum in the upper chamber.

 In what had been billed as a make-or-break tv interview on Friday, Biden's strategy was to flatly deny the falling poll numbers and concerns over his mental and physical fitness triggered by his dismal performance against rival Donald Trump.